ZoheirHADID/EnergySystemModels-en/docs/source/006-pinch_analysis/examples.rst

    import pandas as pd
    from PinchAnalysis import PinchAnalysis

-   # Create un DataFrame avec les flux thermiques
+   # Create a DataFrame with heat flows
    # Ti/To : temperatures initiale/finale [°C]
    # mCp : flow rate de capacité thermique [kW/K]
-   # dTmin2 : ΔTmin/2 pour chaque flux [K]
+   # dTmin2: ΔTmin/2 for each flow [K]
-   # integration : inclure le flux dans l'analyse
+   # integration: include the flow in the analysis
    df = pd.DataFrame({
        'Ti': [200, 125, 50, 45],      # 2 flux chauds, 2 flux froids
        'To': [50, 45, 250, 195],